rule

 Text 28

-The same way as a disease imperfectly treated repeatedly rising up gives man distress, will the mind not purified from its contamination of karma torment the imperfect yogî who [still] is of all kinds of attachments.
+The same way as a disease that was imperfectly treated turns back time and again and brings a man trouble, the mind that was not purified of its contamination of karma will torment the inexperienced yogi who still is of all kinds of attachments.
+(Vedabase)

 Text 29